mobxjs/mobx/docs/faq/faq.md

 ##### Which browsers are supported?

-MobX runs on any ES5 environment.
-That means that Node.js, Rhino and all browsers except for IE8 are supported.
-See [caniuse.com](http://caniuse.com/#feat=es5)
+MobX >=5 runs on any browser with [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy).
+MobX 4 runs on any ES5 browser.
+See [the README](https://mobx.js.org/README.html#browser-support) for more details.

 ##### While using Typescript I get `error TS2304: Cannot find name 'AsyncGenerator'`